aws-samples/sample-aws-iot-core-learning-path-basics/README.md

 - Terminal/command line access
 - OpenSSL (for certificate features)

+**⚠️ IMPORTANT SAFETY NOTE**: Use a dedicated development/learning AWS account.
+Do not run these scripts in accounts containing production IoT resources.
+While the cleanup script has multiple safety mechanisms, best practice is to use isolated environments for learning activities.

 ### Cost Information

 **This project creates real AWS resources that will incur charges (~$0.17 total).**